PedroNetto404/advanced-concepts-in-csharp-and-.NET/README.md

-# Threads, Asyncronous Programming, Parallel Programming
+# Processes, Threads and Asyncronous Programming in .NET and Linux

 # Core concepts